kenjonespizza/thatsmyjamstack.com/src/posts/andrew-sprouse.md

 ## Transcript

 ### Bryan Robinson 0:00
 Hello everyone!
-Welcome to another episode of the That’s my JAM stack podcast where we profile amazing people working in this new methodology.
+Welcome to another episode of the That’s my JAMstack podcast where we profile amazing people working in this new methodology.
 In this podcast, we dare to ask the age-old question “What’s your jam in the JAMstack?!”
 I’m your host Bryan Robinson and today I’m joined by Andrew Sprouse.
 Andrew is a cofounder and CTO of the amazing JAMstack company TakeShape.

 ### Bryan Robinson  0:59
 So, Andrew, thanks for coming on the show today.
 Can you give our listeners a little background, who you are what you do for work and for fun?